canhta/CareCircle/backend/TYPESCRIPT_REFACTOR_PROGRESS.md

 ## Current Status (Updated: 2025-07-08)

 - 138 TypeScript files total
-- 1 file with `: any` types (0.7%)
+- 0 files with `: any` types (0%)
-- 2 occurrences of `: any` type
+- 0 occurrences of `: any` type
 - 0 files with `any[]` type (0%)
 - 0 occurrences of `any[]` type
 - 0 instances of implicit `any` parameter types
-- Current type safety score: 98.6%
+- Current type safety score: 99.3%

 ## Files Refactored